 I always want to encourage positivity, so this is not a plea to complain about the woes of your life all over Facebook or bombard your friends with every little thing that goes wrong in your life.
 But we should acknowledge our feelings and be okay with letting someone know we are struggling.

 I feel that many people don’t understand the crux of a difficult circumstance lies not in comparison to a worse circumstance, but in recognizing the emotion someone feels.
 There’s a difference between being negative and being real.
 It’s not as easy as changing the frown to a smile.
 That’s putting a Band-Aid over the situation.
 How many times have people said they wear a mask to hide the true feelings beneath?
 It’s because our society perpetuates this!
 By telling someone that they shouldn’t feel the way they do by comparing their situation to something “worse” tells them that their feelings are not justifiable.

-We need to look at the psychological component, to help and support someone to handle the stress and difficultly of a race.
-Coach them.
+We need to look at the psychological component, to help and support someone to handle the stress and difficulty of a situation.
+Listen to them.
 Give them a hug after the tough days and tell them they are allowed to feel upset and frustrated.
 We can’t tell them to improve without giving them a chance to vent and learn from their frustrations.
 My mom always gave me solid advice that it is okay to wallow in self pity and pain after a bad race for a day or two, but once that time passes, you have to pick yourself back up and move on.
 And I agree—because once you face your emotions and let yourself think and ask for help, you can move on.

 We need people who can listen and hug and cry with and for each other, because that is how we break down the walls to rebuild again rather than trying to build on a rocky, unstable surface—

 Don’t hide your pain.
 Feel it, embrace it, talk about it, and then yes, when you’re ready, leave it for good at last.